 Herb Sutter's Blog: Essential reading if you want to keep up with what's going on in C++ language and library evolution.
 Herb's the chair of the ISO C++ Standards Committee, and he dutifully reports on what the commitee's voted into the standard after each meeting.
 Herb's also established himself as the concurrency guru with a current series of articles in DDJ on the topic (links for all the articles show up in the blog with the release of each new one.)

-Boost: The future of the C++ Standard Library, more or less.
-Boost is a repository of community-developed C++ libraries.
+Boost: The incubator for C++ Standard Library components, more or less.
+Boost is a repository of community-developed, peer-reviewed C++ libraries.
 Several of the founders/activists are on the Standard Committee's Library Working Group.
 Do the math...
+Boris Shaling's book on the Boost libraries is available for free online viewing.

 Microsoft Visual Studio Express Editions: Download Microsoft's latest C++ compiler, including IDE, for free!